-For management errors:

-- · not attending the meetings of the board; - accepting the mandate while not being able to assume such function; - entering into a contract that is unfavourable to the company terms.

-For violation of the Articles or the Companies Law:

-- acting outside the company's object; - non-respect by the director of the regime of company's representation towards third parties, as established by the Articles; - non-convening of the general meeting of shareholders (ie, if the company's net assets fall below certain thresholds); - non-presentation of the annual accounts/ management report to the general meeting of shareholders.
+- For management errors: - (a) not attending the meetings of the board; - (b) accepting the mandate while not being able to assume such a function; - (c) entering into a contract that is unfavourable to the company terms. - For violation of the Articles or the Companies Law: - (a) acting outside the company's objective; - (b) non-respect by the director of the regime of the company's representation towards third parties, as established by the Articles; - (c) non-convening of the general meeting of shareholders (ie, if the company's net assets fall below certain thresholds); - (d) non-presentation of the annual accounts/ management report to the general meeting of shareholders.

-As described above in 4.8 Consequences and Enforcement of Breach of Directors' Duties, shareholders can initiate a claim against directors either collectively (upon a collective decision of the shareholders for damages caused to the company), or individually (upon the decision of any individual shareholder for independent and distinct damage caused to them).
+As described in 4.8 Consequences and Enforcement of Breach of Directors' Duties, shareholders can initiate a claim against directors either collectively (upon a collective decision of the shareholders for damages caused to the company), or individually (upon the decision of any individual shareholder for independent and distinct damage caused to them).

-5.5 Disclosure by Shareholders in Publicly Traded Companies Transparency Law
+5.5 Disclosure by Shareholders in Publicly Traded Companies

+Transparency Law